 New American Pastoral

-A historic property, near Herrontown Woods, embraces ecological land practices by integrating woodlands, shrubland and pollinator meadows with formal gardens and natural play spaces.
+A historic property near Herrontown Woods embraces ecological land practices.
+Extensive woodland restoration, pollinator meadows, native rain gardens and forged materials are integrated with natural play spaces.

 Southampton, NY